-SWFTA is pleased to accept donations of film and video material with a relationship to the South West region.
-Donors often think that family footage is not of any interest, but in fact it provides a valuable record of social history and culture – places, transport, clothing, and how people spent their time in times gone by.
-SWFTA will preserve this heritage for future generations.
+SWFTA is pleased to accept donations of film and video material.
+Donors may think that family films are not of interest, but in fact they provide a valuable record of social history and culture – places, transport, clothing, and pastimes and leisure.
+SWFTA aims to preserve this heritage for future generations.

 As a responsible custodian of public memory, SWFTA works in consideration of the following key standards:

-Sometimes equipment such as cameras and projectors may also be accepted.
+Equipment such as cameras and projectors are accepted.
 Material can be donated by private individuals, companies, museums, libraries, community organisations and artists.

-Film material is inspected and then copied.
-Master copies are stored and the original material is returned if the donor wishes to retain it.
-A DVD copy of material can also be supplied to the donor if required.
+Film material is inspected and copied.
+Master copies are stored and backed up and the original material is returned or curated by the archive.
+A digital copy of material is supplied to the donor if required.
 The donor is required to sign SWFTA's Acquisition Agreement.
-If collections deposited are found to contain Westward/TSW content - of which SWFTA owns the full rights - this will be raised with the depositing body.

 Original material deposited to SWFTA for safe-keeping is cared for responsibly within our temperature and humidity controlled specialist archive storage unit.
-The unit conforms to PD:5454 and is monitored daily by professional archive staff.
+The unit conforms to PD:5454 and is monitored daily.

 SWFTA Tape Collections Vault.